DominikMacko/multisocial/README.md

-# multisocial
+# MultiSocial: Multilingual Benchmark of Machine-Generated Text Detection of Social-Media Texts
-Multilingual benchmark of machine-generated text detection methods in social-media texts
+Source code for replication of the experiments in the paper submitted to ACL Rolling Review.